BioInfoAPS/BioInfoAPS.github.io/_optionals/01-more_unix.md

 In bash, the general syntax for conditional statement looks like:

 ~~~
-$ if [ condiiton ]
+$ if [ condition ]
   then
-      commands if condition is true ...
+      commands if given condition is true ...
       ...
   elif [ another condition]
       commands if new condition is true but previous conditions are false ...
       ...
   else
-      commands if condition is false ...
+      commands if all conditions is false ...
       ...
   fi
 ~~~